 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world following objectives from the National Curriculum 2014.
 History inspires curiosity about the past of Britain and the wider world.
 It encourages questioning, critical thinking, the weighing of evidence, perception and judgement.
 Empathy is key in order to consider the past and the actions of its people.

 In History, we aim to inspire in pupils a curiosity and fascination about the past in order to have a better understanding of the society in which they live.
-History teaching at Powers Hall Academy has a wide application to everyday life, teaching the children to enjoy learning about the past and to have a better understanding of the society in which they live.
+History teaching at Witham Oaks Academy has a wide application to everyday life, teaching the children to enjoy learning about the past and to have a better understanding of the society in which they live.
 A culture of learning from each other is promoted through use of co-operative learning structures so that the children learn to respond appropriately and supportively to each other regardless of gender, age, cultural or ethnic background.

 We encourage pupils to develop an appreciation and understanding of the past, through evaluating a range of primary and secondary sources.
 We want our historians to be able to explain clearly how these sources give us an insight into how people around the world used to live and how these interpretations may differ.
 Pupils will be taught to make links between these areas of learning, with the aim of developing engaged, motivated and curious learners that can reflect on the past, develop empathy for how people lived and make meaningful comparisons with the modern world.